kitaharasetusna/mini_cheetah_reader/README.md

 ## 2.2 optinal alternative :cat:
 You may use third-party cpp project to transfer aedat4 file to rosbag and merge the event bad with your target

+## 2.3 Add lidar data:
+For now, you can only merge two rosbag

 # 3. verify rosbag